yonigibbs/elm-i18next-gen/README.md

 ## TODO
 * Change logic for testing overwrite argument: should check for Translations.elm, and for Translations folder.
-* If running in watch mode, implicitly set overwrite to true?
 * Add more info in readme:
   * Describe submodules
   * Describe overwriting